Clicky

 • Select Your Top Choices.
 These multiple choice questions also use a predefined list of answers, but you ask your survey participants to select multiple answers from the list.
 This question type should be used to determine the most important items in a set.
 So, you might use this for a question about benefits (e.g. What benefits are most important to you?).

-Best Practices for Engagement Surveys
+Best Practices for Employee Engagement Surveys

 To get the most out of your engagement survey, follow these best practices.